mewza/MCLT/README.md

 Forward / Reverse MCLT (Modulated complex lapped transform by H. Malvar) C++ class templatable with either a scalar or SIMD vector with NEON optimizations.

+NEW: Added FFTRealHybrid auto-optimizer class so you can continue constructing
+     FFTReal with scalars or simd type vectors, and it will auto-optimize it with best possible vector SIMD to get maximum performane.
+So if you were to pass FFTRealHybrid<float> it would actually process FFTReal internally with simd_float8 but you will see data resulting from forward transform as cmplxT<float>.
+So, this is essentially an optimizer class for float, simd_float2, simd_float4, double, simd_double2 types utilizing SIMD architecture.

 Originally published by H. Malvar in 1999, see:

     H. Malvar, "A Modulated Complex Lapped Transform And Its Applications to Audio Processing".
 Proc.
 International Conference on Acoustics, Speech and Signal Processing, 1999.